-1 Select the user whose settings you want to modify and click Edit at the bottom of the Users tab.
+1 In the Administration module Users tab, select the user whose settings you want to modify and click Edit at the bottom of the page.
 The User Settings - <Name of User> dialog box opens.

 - 2 Modify the user details and applications associated with the user as required.
-For a description of user settings, see "Configuring User Settings" on page 134. - 3 Click OK to save your changes and close the User Settings <Name of User> dialog box.
+For a description of user settings, see "Configuring User Settings" on page 152. - 3 Click OK to save your changes and close the User Settings <Name of User> dialog box.